-10.3 Feature freezing for a new release
+11.3 Feature freezing for a new release

 - 1. Branch major.minor from the commit at which the feature freeze should take effect. - 2.
-Append the "rc1+dev" designator to the Version field in the META file - 3.
+Append the "rc1+dev" designator to the Version field in the META file, and update the NEWS file to have this new version as the topmost heading - 3.
 Commit and push this new branch 2.
-Update the Version: field in META of the master branch to be the next release version, not the one whose features have just been frozen.
+Update the Version: field in META of the main branch to be the next release version, not the one whose features have just been frozen, and update the NEWS file as you did in step 2.